-43 The Town has constructed a 100,000 gallon per day treatment facility to serve Downtown Buzzards Bay, and has an Inter-Municipal Agreement with the Town of Wareham that allocates 200,000 gallons per day of wastewater capacity to Buzzards Bay.
+&lt;sup>42 The Town has constructed a 100,000 gallon per day treatment facility to serve Downtown Buzzards Bay, and has an Inter-Municipal Agreement with the Town of Wareham that allocates 200,000 gallons per day of wastewater capacity to Buzzards Bay.

-44 A water district in Buzzards Bay currently provides water service of up to 530,000 gallons per day.
+$^{43}$ A water district in Buzzards Bay currently provides water service of up to 530,000 gallons per day.